-Onsite collections access is conducted by advance appointment only during the hours of 9:30 am – 1:00 pm and 2:00 pm – 4:30 pm, Monday–Friday, based on staff availability.
+Onsite collections access requires an appointment, and scheduling is based on staff availability.
 We strongly encourage researchers to contact the City Museum at least two weeks prior to when you would like to visit.
-Please contact firstname.lastname@example.org to inquire about making an appointment.
+Please contact email@example.com to inquire about making an appointment.

 For full information on procedures and associated fees, please read the Onsite Collections Access Policy.

 Remote Collections Access Services

 Remote collections access is defined as research utilizing collections objects facilitated by Museum staff via mail, email, or telephone at the request of an outside party.
 The default turnaround time for an initial response to a query is two weeks.